life-itself/artearthtech.com/content/blog/2019-05-01-interview-roberto-unger.md

 <b>About Roberto Unger:</b>
 <p>Unger is the author of several important and groundbreaking works, most recently “The Future of American Progressivism” and “The Knowledge Economy".
-For decades, he has been a [pragmatic utopian][utopian], working to envision a practical path to a radically better future at a time when such political dreams were unfashionable.
+For decades, he has been a pragmatic utopian, working to envision a practical path to a radically better future at a time when such political dreams were unfashionable.
 An outspoken critic of neoliberalism and a prophet before his time, he early identified the ideological bankruptcy of managerial capitalism.
 Now, at a time when history seems to be proving him right, we should learn all what  we can from this pioneering voice. </p>